ABOUT, South West Roxy Cinema

 The Roxy is one of the last operating examples of the country picture shows which operated in almost every country town before the advent of television.
 Often screening just once or twice each week, a picture show man would ride into town and set up his projector to show movies, cartoons and newsreels.
 No wonder it was the social centre of every country town during that era.

-The Roxy is now owned by TV and Film Historian Andrew Mercado, who may be familiar to viewers of Channel [V] and Nine Network shows as A Current Affair and Kerrie-Anne.
-Andrew is at every session to introduce the movie and chat to patrons as they exit.
+The Roxy is now owned by TV and Film Historian Andrew Mercado, who may be familiar to viewers of Channel [V] and Nine Network shows such as A Current Affair and Kerrie-Anne.
+Andrew is at every Roxy session to introduce the movie and chat to patrons as they exit.
 Come check out his framed movie posters which now adorn the walls of The Roxy and enjoy the new deckchair and bean bag seating.

 So, take a trip down memory lane and come visit this boutique cinema.
 Enjoy the freshly made popcorn, lollies, coffee, tea and cold drinks, and our hand-made choc top ice creams from the Snack Bar.
+The Roxy is also fully licenced.
+Enjoy a beer or wine while you watch the latest movies!

 The South West Roxy Cinema is a “must see” attraction when you visit South West Rocks.